adrgautier/recustom/README.md

 You may have noticed our first argument which is mandatory to avoid className collision.
 If not provided, the className will fallback to the displayName of the wrapped component (in this case Section).

 The provided mappers allows us to override the inherited behavior.
 Think that the response of the upper mapper is merged with the inherited mapper.
 That mean if you want to disable the `active` "state class", you just need to return false for this key.

-## Demo

-To run the demo, you need to create a symlink targeting the `lib` directory from `demo/node_modules/recustom`.